magdanolde/Neumorphic-Form/README.md

 ###  SOLUTIONS APPLIED IN THE PROJECT

-* Radio buttons & check-boxes
+* radio buttons & check-boxes
-* Dropdowns
+* dropdowns
 * css styles are created using styled-components incl. reset style/global styles
 * majority of elements in line with the neumorphism trend
 * ES2015+ (arrow functions, destructuring, spread operator)